UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_09.md

 Notes:

-You can do the same thing using Sklearn’s NearestNeighbors function and we get the same thing\!
+We use Sklearn’s `NearestNeighbors` function to get the closest example and the distance between the query point and the closest example.

+First, we create our “class” object (we can specify the number of closest neighbours we wish to find), we train on it, and then we can pass our query example to our object to return the closest number of examples along with the distances.

+And we could also extend it to points in multi-dimensional space.

 All this matches our intuition of “distance” in the real world.

-And we could also extend it to points in 3D space.

-In fact, we can extend it to arrays (“vectors”) of any length.

 ---